stoeps13/connections-doc/source/admin/secure/sec_acf_whitelist_element.md

 allowCommonBlockElements
 :   Allows the following common block-type elements: `<p>, <div>, <h1>, <h2>, <h3>, <h4>, <h5>, <h6>, <ul>, <ol>, <li>, <blockquote>`

+    !!! note
-    **Note:** Although some of the elements allowed in this rule can take attributes, the attributes are not allowed by default; you must specify which attributes to allow using other rules, such as allowAttributesGlobally.
+    Although some of the elements allowed in this rule can take attributes, the attributes are not allowed by default; you must specify which attributes to allow using other rules, such as allowAttributesGlobally.

     Usage: